Tar River

 The river was again affected by Hurricane Matthew in 2016.
 It crested as much as 24.5 ft above flood stage in some areas for up to 3 days.

-An endangered species, the Tar River Spinymussel is found in limited areas of the Tar and Nuese River basins.
+An endangered species, the Tar River Spinymussel, is found in limited areas of the Tar and Neuse River basins.

+Sound Rivers is an environmental organization dedicated to the protection of the Tar and Neuse watersheds that maintains fifteen camping platforms and campsites for recreation along the course of the Tar-Pamlico Water Trail.